 Also, we are mindful of the fact that we rent space at the Hilton Garden Inn, so while we are tenants, we are also guests and neighbors.
 As such we want to be good guests & minimize risks for the hotel as well.

-In restarting our services on June 7th, the following decisions have seemed wise:
+In restarting our services, the following decisions have seemed wise:

 50% Capacity Max

 - This is along the guidelines of the St of Tx regarding public spaces

 - HGI says the capacity of those two rooms is 250.
 We have filled around 100 seats on several occasions.
 Usually we have anywhere from 55-85 folks in attendance.